7he9ight0wl/7he9ight0wl/README.md

 <!-- Socials -->

 <br />

 ### 💫 About Me

 Hello!
-I'm a software developer based in Mumbai, Maharashtra.
-With a strong focus on front-end development, I specialize in the MERN Stack.
-Passionate about crafting websites and finding innovative solutions, I'm eager to tackle challenges and excel in software development.
+I'm a data analyst based in Mumbai, Maharashtra.
+With a strong foundation in mechanical engineering and a passion for uncovering insights from data, I specialize in tools like Power BI, SQL, Excel Automation, and SAP MM.
+I love transforming raw data into interactive dashboards and actionable insights that help teams make better decisions.

 ## Contact Information